 The gutters surrounding your home can sometimes be forgotten about when it comes to cleaning and upkeep.
 So to combat that, make sure to include gutter cleaning on your to-do list for the Fall season to make sure they’re ready for the upcoming colder months.
 You can either hire a service to do this for you, or it can be done DIY as well.
 It’s suggested to clean your gutters of any leaves, build up and debris so that they are clear and ready for the next season.

 If you have fans or air conditioners in different rooms of your home, this is a great time to start dismantling them and storing them for the Winter.
 This can be done at a gradual pace, by taking down air conditioning units and fans as the temperatures outside start to cool.
 Start with items in the most unused rooms, such as a second bedroom or office and began preparing them for the upcoming Fall season.
 Also, this is a great time to ensure any heaters or heating devices are working well within these rooms, so everyone will keep warm as the temperatures drop.

 Test Safety Devices:

 Do you have smoke alarms, home alarms or CO detectors in your home?
-Well, this is a great time to do a yearly check up to make sure everything is working as it should.
-Change batteries in any systems that need it, make sure all systems are working well and also check expiry’s on any detectors around your home.
+Well, this is a great time to do a yearly check-up to make sure everything is working as it should.
+Change batteries in any home items that need it and make sure all systems are working well and also check the expiry on any detectors around your home.
 Make sure to write down what you’ve updated and fixed, so you can refer back to that information when needed.
 This will ensure your home is extra safe for the coming months and will give you one less thing to think about for the year to come.